onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should be able to retake or continue with taken photo

 ##### 3. Cross-device with link
-(on private mode of Firefox, Safari, IE11 and Microsoft Edge browsers)
+(on private mode of: Firefox, Safari, IE11 and Microsoft Edge browsers)

 0. Given user is on Passport page
 1. Click on link to start cross-device flow